Parga Castle: Description

-The Venetians created a perfect defence plan that, together with the natural fortification, made it an invincible fortress.
+The Venetians created a defence plan that, together with the natural fortification, aimed to make it an invincible fortress.
 Outside the castle, eight towers in various locations complemented the defence.
 Inside the narrow space of the citadel were stacked 400 houses, in such a way that they occupy a small space untouched by the sea.

 From the fountain "Kremasma" the tanks of the castle and the houses were supplied with water.
 The castle, for its supply, used two bays: Valtos and Pogonia.
 The castle of Parga was invincible throughout the administration of Ali Pasha and offered great relief to the Souliotes who opposed it.
 In this castle, free besieged Parginians and Souliotes fought heroic battles and held their freedom for centuries.

 The castle of Parga can be reached through narrow streets and stairs from the port of Parga, and there is a paved road that leads to the beach of Valtos.
 Provisions for the castle were transported via two bays at Valtos and Pogonia.

 In the arched gate of the entrance, the winged lion of Saint Mark can be seen on the wall, the name "ANTONIO CERVASS 1764", emblems of Ali Pasha, two-headed eagles and related inscriptions.
 Vaulted corridors, shooting rooms, supply arcades, strong bastions with firearms, light weapons, it is said that there is still a secret passage to the sea, barracks, prisons, warehouses and two forts on the last line of defence: they show perfection along with the plan they made the natural fortification an invincible fortress.

 An inscription above a stone door (adjacent to the powder magazine) reads: Défense de la Patrie Α.D.
 1808.